firstdraft/guides/teacherplan-domain-modeling-exercise.md

 We want to make it easy for teachers and coaches to draft, discuss, revise, and approve Improvement Plans.
 Our goal is to come up with a domain model to capture the data in the linked doc, and support the following:

+ - A user signs up (first name, last name, school email address).
  - A user can create an Improvement Plan.
     - An Improvement Plans has a description.
  - A user can add one or more Goals to an Improvement Plan.
-    - A Goals has a description.
+    - A Goal has a description.
  - A user can add one or more Action Steps to a Goal.
     - An Action Step has
         - a description